gacarrillor/AppendFeaturesToLayer/README.md

 **How the algorithm deals with duplicates**

 This algorithm allows you to choose a field in `source` and `target` layers to compare and detect duplicates.
-It has 3 modes of operation:
+It has 4 modes of operation:

   1) APPEND new feature, regardless of duplicates.
   2) SKIP new feature if duplicate is found.
-  3) UPDATE the feature in `target` layer with attributes (including geometry) from the feature in the `source` layer.
+  3) UPDATE EXISTING FEATURE in `target` layer with attributes (including geometry) from the feature in the `source` layer.
+  4) ONLY UPDATE EXISTING FEATURE's GEOMETRY in `target` layer (leaving its attributes intact) based on the feature's geometry in the `source` layer.

 **Note on Primary Keys**